 - Summer visits: Duvet cover (not duvet) or summer weight sleeping bag and pillow.

 Accommodation: To keep programme costs as affordable as possible volunteers stay together in a traditional Bulgarian style volunteer apartment in Varna city centre in shared (occasionally) mixed sex dorm style rooms.
 Apartment has modern bathroom, lounge/sleeping area and communal kitchen.
 Please be aware that the appartments are basic and functional.
 Support: Back-up and support during your stay available when needed from your English speaking group leader, although most visits are hassle-free, Varna feels pretty much like Brighton or Bournemouth in the UK, except there’s a sandy beach and the sea’s considerably warmer!

 Meet the project team

 You could not be better looked after in Bulgaria with help and support at every step of the way.
-Our Bulgaria volunteer programme benefits from a knowledgeable volunteer co-ordinator, housekeeper and wonderful drivers, Dafinka, Giorgi and ‘big’ Giorgi.
-They will make your stay smooth and enjoyable from day one.
+Our Bulgaria volunteer programme benefits from a knowledgeable group leader who knows the town inside out.
+They will do everything they can to make your volunteering programme smooth and enjoyable from day one.